jackiehjm/stx-docs/doc/source/developer_resources/starlingx_patching.rst

 	storage-1     192.178.204.11       No              No          19.09   idle

 #.
 Install the patch on each host.
 In this case, it is an in-service patch, so
-   we don’t need to lock hosts.
-If the patch is a reboot-required patch, each node must be locked before the patch can be installed.
+   you don’t need to lock hosts.
+(If the patch is a reboot-required patch, each node must be locked before the patch can be installed.)

    ::